Alice Aycock Poe Center for Health Education

 Second Harvest Food Bank of Northwest NC

 Health Choices, Healthy Lives: Eat Better for Less offers Nutrition Education Services for schools for students age 7 to 18 and adults over 18 through Nutrition 101 presentations and workshops, food tastings and demonstrations and the Cooking Matters Curricula Share Our Strength.
 The program is offered in 18 counties: Alamance, Alexander, Alleghany, Ashe, Caldwell, Caswell, Davidson, Davie, Forsyth, Guilford, Iredell, Randolph, Rockingham, Stokes, Surry, Watauga, Wilkes and Yadkin counties.
 (Note: Only north Iredell County is covered by Second Harvest Food Bank of Northwest NC.
 The remainder is served by Second Harvest Food Bank of Metrolina in Charlotte.)
-Contact Kina Charles, 336-784-5770.
+More information about their program can be found online or by contacting Kina Charles, 336-784-5770.

 University of North Carolina - Chapel Hill

-The Food, Fitness, and Opportunity Research Collaborative (FFORC) at UNC’s Center for Health Promotion and Disease Prevention implements SNAP-Ed programming in Duplin, Lenoir, Orange, Rockingham, Sampson and Warren counties.
-The SNAP-Ed program includes interventions in retail and community gardens and facilitates physical activity coalitions, listening circles and food policy councils in order improve health outcomes for SNAP eligible recipients in North Carolina.
-Contact Molly DeMarco, 919-966-9563 for more information.
+The Food, Fitness, and Opportunity Research Collaborative (FFORC) at UNC’s Center for Health Promotion and Disease Prevention implements SNAP-Ed programming in Durham, Duplin, Lenoir, Orange, Rockingham, Sampson, Wake and Warren counties, as well as statewide via our Child Nutrition program (learn more about our Carolina Hunger Initiative here: https://carolinahungerinitiative.org/).
+Our SNAP-Ed program includes interventions in retail and community garden settings, while also supporting programs to facilitate community-based physical activity and healthy eating activities and provide nutrition education during school and summer meal activities to improve health outcomes for SNAP eligible recipients in North Carolina.
+Contact Molly DeMarco for more information.

 University of North Carolina - Greensboro